contact2kuldeep/e2e-test-automation/README.md

 The URl can be overridden for a specific test run via:

 * `npm run start:dev` - runs the full feature suite agains the dev draft
-* `npm run start:dx14` - runs the full feature suite against dx14
+* `start:browserstack:direct` - runs the full feature suite against the passed base URL from the `package.json`
-* `npm run start -- --baseUrl https://any-url-can-be-here/VADX/` (note the `--` to pass args to the underlying command)
+* `npm run start -- --baseUrl https://any-url-can-be-here/` (note the `--` to pass args to the underlying command)

-Note: Do not add the trailing `#/` in the url.

 ## Stack